CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### DIM_QUALITY_STANDARDS
 A Dimension view to filter measures according to Quality Standards.
-* in case of a data extraction from a central base, the Quality Standard extension version must be __20181030__ or higher; it is recommended to install the __20190923__ version or higher to get the OMG standards
+* in case of a data extraction from a central base, the Quality Standard extension version must be __20181030__ or higher; it is recommended to install the __20190923__ version or higher to get the ISO standards
 * in case of a data extraction from a measurement base, the measurement base must be __8.3.5__ or higher

 This view can be customized in order to extend the columns, by editing the SQL script: ```views/DIM_QUALITY_STANDARDS.sql```